Back to Louisiana

 Wildlife rehabilitator

-A person who takes care of injured or orphaned wild animals until they can be released back into their natural habitat.
+A person or organization licensed to care for injured, orphaned, or sick wildlife until they can be released back into their natural habitat.

 Limits and Unknowns